Knowledge-Driven Federated Graph Learning on Model Heterogeneity: Related Works

 \subsection{Knowledge Distillation on Graph}

-Knowledge distillation \cite{hinton2015distilling} was originally proposed to transfer knowledge from larger, more complex models to smaller, more efficient ones to conserve computational resources.
-In graph learning, knowledge distillation can facilitate knowledge transfer across different models, where the key lies in determining what knowledge to distill and how to do so.
-Three types of information can be regarded as transferable knowledge: output logits, graph structure, and embeddings.
-Logits represent the inputs to the final Softmax layer, and some methods aim to minimize the differences between probability distributions from different models after computing logits to extract knowledge \cite{wang2021MulDElogitsKD1,yan2020logitsKD2,yang2021logitsKD3}.
-The graph structure delineates the connectivity and relationships between graph elements (such as nodes and edges), with some approaches aligning nodes based on their neighboring relationships to extract structural information \cite{yang2020structKD1, guo2022structKD2}.
-In addition to the logits and graph structures, there are studies that utilize node embeddings learned from intermediate layers of models to guide the training of another model \cite{huo2023embeddingKD1,he2022embeddingKD2,yu2022embeddingKD3}.
-Regarding distillation methods, direct distillation minimizes differences between models, promoting intuitive knowledge transfer \cite{yan2020logitsKD2}; adaptive distillation offers flexibility by considering the importance of different knowledge components.
-Methods like RDD \cite{zhang2020RDD}, FreeKD \cite{feng2022freekd}, and MulDE \cite{wang2021MulDElogitsKD1} adjust the distillation process based on the certainty or correctness of the knowledge, allowing models to focus more on reliable information while avoiding knowledge that is less informative or noisy.
-Furthermore, various distillation strategies tailored for specific tasks exist within machine learning \cite{he2022embeddingKD2}.
+Knowledge distillation (KD)~\cite{hinton2015distilling} transfers knowledge from large models to smaller ones, reducing computational cost while preserving performance.
+In graph learning, KD enables knowledge transfer across diverse models, with the main challenge being what knowledge to distill and how to distill it.

+Three main categories of transferable knowledge are commonly explored: \textbf{(1) Logits}, i.e., outputs before the Softmax layer, where methods minimize distribution divergence to transfer predictive knowledge~\cite{wang2021MulDElogitsKD1,yan2020logitsKD2,yang2021logitsKD3}. \textbf{(2) Graph structure}, which captures node-edge connectivity and relationships, with approaches aligning nodes via neighborhood relations to transfer structural information~\cite{yang2020structKD1, guo2022structKD2}. \textbf{(3) Embeddings}, i.e., intermediate node representations extracted from hidden layers, which contain feature and structural context.
+It can be distilled to guide another model’s training~\cite{huo2023embeddingKD1,he2022embeddingKD2,yu2022embeddingKD3}.

+Regarding distillation methods, direct distillation minimizes differences between models, promoting intuitive knowledge transfer~\cite{yan2020logitsKD2}; adaptive distillation offers flexibility by considering the importance of different knowledge components.
+Methods like RDD~\cite{zhang2020RDD}, FreeKD~\cite{feng2022freekd}, and MulDE~\cite{wang2021MulDElogitsKD1} adjust the distillation process based on the certainty or correctness of the knowledge, allowing models to focus more on reliable information while avoiding knowledge that is less informative or noisy.
+Furthermore, various distillation strategies tailored for specific tasks exist within machine learning~\cite{he2022embeddingKD2}.
 Our study aims to ensure the preservation and transfer of effective graph information within heterogeneous federated scenarios, thereby facilitating collaborative training among multiple clients.